The Independence Center CNA Training Program

 - Input from medical clinical staffs, including administrators, RNs, & LPNs.

 The program therefore meets and exceeds the requirements established by the Colorado State Board of Nursing as specified in Chapter XI, Rules And Regulations For Approval Of Nurse Aide Training Programs (C.R.S.
 12-38.1-103(3)).
-The program provides 104 hours of intensive instruction including:
+The program provides 104 hours for weekday courses or 100 hours for weekend courses of intensive instruction including: